+FIGURE 6.
 A 4.5-year-old's journey in My Reading Academy (from Fabienke et al., 2021)

 b.
-Game-based Learning and Engagement
+Game-Based Learning and Engagement

-Play is essential to children's development and learning, and games can be great vehicles for learning.9 Both My Math Academy and My Reading Academy sustain children's engagement and motivation via ongoing feedback, interactivity, and adaptive challenges that are personalized.10 It also ensures that each child's in-game action is specifically designed to support learning objectives and provide evidence of growth over time (more below in d.).
-Additionally, storylines in game-based learning activities present authentic learning contexts for learners and help them make sense of math problems, facilitating their ability to transfer skills (or apply what they have learned).11 Children help "Shapeys" or "Blurts" (characters and manipulatives in the games) in various story contexts, using their developing math knowledge (e.g., helping Shapeys with a headcount so they can go on a boat ride) or literacy skills (e.g. using Blurts to count phonemes in a word).
+Play is essential to children's development and learning, and games can be great vehicles for learning.9 Both My Math Academy and My Reading Academy sustain children's engagement and motivation via ongoing feedback, interactivity, and adaptive challenges that are personalized.10 It also ensures that each child's in-game action is specifically designed to support Learning Objectives and provide evidence of growth over time (more below in d.).
+Additionally, storylines in game-based Learning Activities present authentic learning contexts for learners and help them make sense of math problems, facilitating their ability to transfer skills (or apply what they have learned).11 Children help ShapeysTM, Blurts, or friendly Letter and Word Tiles (characters and manipulatives in the games) in various story contexts, using their developing math knowledge (e.g., helping Shapeys with a headcount so they can go on a boat ride) or literacy skills (e.g. using Blurts to break a word down into phonemes).
 In My Reading Academy, children also interact with a live character instructor, Miracle, and her robot friend, Nano.
 As Miracle teaches content to Nano, she also encourages the child to teach the same content to their robot friend, Bitsy.
-In this way, children have an increased and vested interest in learning, improving their engagement and motivation.12 Additionally, formative assessment (i.e., assessment for learning rather than summative assessment, or assessment of learning) provides ongoing feedback to children.13
+In this way, children have an increased and vested interest in learning, improving their engagement and motivation.12 Additionally, formative assessment (i.e., assessment for learning, rather than summative assessment, or assessment of learning) provides ongoing feedback to children.13